What is a dentigerous cyst?

-Your canine and wisdom teeth are the mostly affected ones by dentigerous cyst because these are the most common impacted teeth.
-Your dentist will diagnose the cyst through necessary radiographic images that can show the cyst.
+Your canine and wisdom teeth are the most affected by dentigerous cyst because these are the most commonly impacted teeth.
+Your dentist will diagnose the cyst through necessary radiographic images.

 They may need certain testing and specific check-ups to rule out the possibility of numerous other jaw cysts and tumors.
 This cyst should not go untreated because of serious complications that can follow in its high-risk conditions.